 Work more, earn more!
-In this post we’ve rounded up some of the best resources for making industry connections and landing more freelance video editing work.
+We’ve rounded up some of the best resources for making industry connections and landing more freelance video editing work.

 England-based Mandy.com is one of the more well-known online databases for video production services and job postings.
-Since the mid-1990’s Mandy has provided film and TV resources for both the US and abroad.
-Jobseekers can view what job positions are available locally, including whether they are “fully paid” or “lo/no” (word to the wise: don’t get taken advantage of by low paying gigs unless you are in desperate need of experience).
-Mandy.com is free but applying for jobs through the website does require a simple site registration.
+Since the mid-1990s, Mandy has provided film and television resources for both the US and abroad.
+Jobseekers can view what job positions are available locally, including whether they are “fully paid” or “lo/no” (word to the wise: don’t get taken advantage of by low-paying gigs unless you are in desperate need of experience).
+Mandy.com is free, but applying for jobs through the website does require a simple site registration.

-Like Mandy, ProductionHub.com is a great resource for finding both production companies/equipment AND discovering job opportunities in your local area.
-Search for full time or part time video editing gigs, as well as internship positions.
+Like Mandy, ProductionHub is a great resource for finding both production companies/equipment AND discovering job opportunities in your local area.
+Search for full-time or part-time video editing gigs, as well as internship positions.
 As should be expected, a large majority of the job postings on the site are from LA or NYC.
 ProductionHub is totally free, but again, requires a site registration to submit an application.

-Motionographer.com, a site showcasing the best new work in filmmaking, animation and visual effects, has a specialty job board geared toward those topics.
-Jobs listed on the site are for both freelance and full time positions, and include occupations such as CG Generalist, Motion Graphic Designer, Compositor and Visual Effects Specialist.
-If you are a video editor with a unique post production skill set, this is a great place to look for freelance visual effects and graphics positions.
+Motionographer — a site showcasing the best new work in filmmaking, animation, and visual effects — has a specialty job board geared toward those topics.
+Jobs listed on the site are for both freelance and full-time positions, and include occupations such as CG Generalist, Motion Graphic Designer, Compositor, and Visual Effects Specialist.
+If you are a video editor with a unique post-production skill set, this is a great place to look for freelance visual effects and graphics positions.

 Many post-production pros know Creative Cow as a go-to place online for software troubleshooting and education.
 Their forums have long been a great community of active and helpful editors.
 In the summer of 2011, “the COW” introduced a new job board to their site.
 Upload a resume or reel to your Creative Cow profile, and you’ll be able to quickly apply for any of the freelance video editing jobs on the site.

 Behance is an online portfolio platform popular with creative pros.
-As an added benefit on their site they provide a robust Joblist.
-Many of the open positions are centered on photography, design, web development, motion graphics and video editing.
-One perk: the quality of the board is exceptionally high because Behance charges employers a $200 fee to list a job.
+As an added benefit, they provide a robust job list.
+Many of the open positions are centered on photography, design, web development, motion graphics, and video editing.
+The quality of the board is exceptionally high because Behance charges employers a $200 fee to list a job.

 Twitter may not seem like the most obvious place to look for a freelance video editing job, but it may be one of the most useful.
-The post production community on this social network is active and it’s common for users to put out calls for freelance editors or other post-production positions.
-If you’re looking to follow some video editing pros and not sure where to start, check out our previous posts:
+The post-production community on this social network is active, and it’s common for users to put out calls for freelance editors or other post-production positions.

 Although it’s often said, it’s especially true in the production and post business: Networking is the key to success.
 Why not meet up with some video editors in your local area?
 Many user groups have weekly or monthly meetings – a great opportunity to learn a few new things and make connections.
 Check out these sites to connect with your local video editing group: